Safavid occupation of Basra: Geopolitical significance of Basra

-Basra was of particular geopolitical importance in the 16th and 17th centuries, being on the border between the rival (Sunni) Ottoman and (Shi'ite) Safavid empires, on the frontier of the Arabian Desert, and having a pivotal role in the growth of the Indian Ocean trade.
+Basra was of particular geopolitical importance in the 16th and 17th centuries, being on the border between the rival (Sunni) Ottoman and (Shi'i) Safavid empires, on the frontier of the Arabian Desert, and having a pivotal role in the growth of the Indian Ocean trade.
 As a result, possession of Basra was contested between the Ottomans and Safavids.
 Although the two empires claimed jurisdiction over the city at various times, their authority was nominal for the most part, with de facto control being in the hands of local governors who ruled under Safavid or Ottoman suzerainty.
-During this period, large parts of present-day Iraq were made unsafe by the depredations of the semi-nomadic and "fiercely independent" Arab (in the south) and Kurdish tribes (in the north), who attacked passing caravans.
-The weather in the south, in the Sawad, was harmful to health with plagues and killer epidemics contributing to turbulent periods in Basra's history.
+During this period, large parts of present-day Iraq were made unsafe by the depredations of the semi-nomadic and "fiercely independent" Arabs in the south and Kurds in the north, who attacked passing caravans.
+The weather in the Sawad was harmful to health, with plagues and killer epidemics contributing to turbulent periods in Basra's history.
 Nevertheless, Basra became an important traffic hub for the Persian Gulf area, both for merchants and for pilgrims en route to Mecca and Medina.

 From the 16th to the 17th century

-The Bedouin Arab tribe of Al-Mughamis, a branch of the Banu'l-Muntafiq inhabiting the area between Kufa and Basra, established their rule over Basra in the early fifteenth century.
-From 1436 to 1508 de facto control was in the hands of the Moshasha, a tribal confederation of radical Shi'ites found mainly on the edges of the marshes at the border of the Safavid province of Arabestan (present-day Khuzestan).
+The Bedouin Arab tribe of al-Mughamis, a branch of the Banu'l-Muntafiq inhabiting the area between Kufa and Basra, established their rule over Basra in the early fifteenth century.
+From 1436 to 1508 de facto control was in the hands of the Musha'sha', a tribal confederation of radical Shi'ites found mainly on the edges of the marshes at the border of the Safavid province of Arabestan (present-day Khuzestan).

-In 1508, during the reign of the first Safavid ruler, Shah Ismail I (r.
-1501–1524), Basra and the Moshasha became part of the Safavid Empire.
-The Moshasha proved to be valuable allies to the Safavids, often acting as Safavid proxies in campaigns against the Arabs of southern Iraq and Basra, led by a Safavid-appointed governor.
+In 1508, during the reign of the first Safavid ruler, Ismail I (r.
+1501–1524), Basra and the Musha'sha' became part of the Safavid Empire.
+The Musha'sha' proved to be valuable allies to the Safavids, often acting as Safavid proxies in campaigns against the Arabs of southern Iraq and Basra, led by a Safavid-appointed governor.
 Although nominally Safavid subjects, they had broad autonomy, and their territory served as a buffer zone between the Safavids and the Ottomans.

 In 1524, following Ismail I's death, the Al-Mughamis resumed effective control.
 Twelve years later, during the Ottoman–Safavid War of 1532–1555, the ruler of Basra, Rashid ibn Mughamis, acknowledged the Ottoman sultan Suleiman the Magnificent (r.
 1520–1566) as his suzerain, who in turn confirmed him as governor of the city.
 Though Basra submitted to the Ottomans, the Ottoman hold over Basra was initially tenuous.
-This changed in 1546, when an Ottoman garrison was installed in the city after a Moshasha uprising.
+This changed in 1546, when an Ottoman garrison was installed in the city after a Musha'sha' uprising.